How to Read Engineering Drawings

 Surface Finish Symbols

-Surface finish controls the roughness of a machined surface, specified as Ra (arithmetic average roughness) per ISO 4287.
-The finish symbol on a drawing is a checkmark-like mark with a number indicating the maximum Ra value in microinches (μin.) or micrometers (μm).
+Surface finish controls the roughness of a machined surface, usually called out as Ra (arithmetic mean roughness).
+On modern ISO references, Ra terminology is covered by ISO 21920, while many shops and legacy drawings still reference ISO 4287.
+The surface finish symbol on an engineering drawing is a checkmark-like mark with a value showing the required maximum roughness in microinches (μin.) or micrometers (μm).

 GD&T on a Drawing (Quick Primer)

 GD&T callouts appear as rectangular feature control frames attached to features via leader lines.
 If you see these on a drawing and need a deep understanding, read our full GD&T Guide.
+If you specifically need help decoding compartment order, modifiers, and datum references, use the feature control frame guide.
 Here is what to look for at a high level.

 Datum flags